IPS-Eye-White

 Holiness and Overcoming Sin

 Also Listen to Paul Washer’s 65 Minute Sermon on Sensual and Worldly Christendom, delivered at a Youth Evangelism Conference In 2002.
-Please Note: I am recommending this ONE Sermon, Not Necessarily Anything Else On The Site.
-Link
+Please Note: I am recommending this ONE Sermon.
+I Have No Idea What Else Is Available On This Platform Link

 There is little or no emphasis on sin in the modern church.
 It lies breathing its last, buried below mega star preachers, flamboyant preaching, worship teams that could find work in many Broadway productions, large "crusades", exciting "revivals", one manmade creative program after the other, and glitz and glamour that Hollywood could be proud of.
 Yet the Bible says "Without Holiness, No Man Shall See God!"
 (Hebrews 12:14) in view of which perhaps it would be wise to know exactly what it means by holinessâ€.